LTUC/amman-dotnet-401d2/curriculum/class-33/lab/README.md

-# Ecommerce Sprint 2 - Milestone 3:  Notifications
+# E-Commerce Sprint 2 - Milestone 3:  Notifications

 Work together with your partner(s) to complete this lab.